adonisjs/v6-docs/content/docs/digging_deeper/authorization.md

 ```

 ### Authorizing users other than the logged-in user
-If you want to authorize a user other than the logged-in user, you may use the `Bouncer.create` method to create a new bouncer instance for a given user.
+If you want to authorize a user other than the logged-in user, you may use the `Bouncer` constructor to create a new bouncer instance for a given user.

 ```ts
 import User from '#models/user'